-Underwood Prairie is a dedicated Illinois Nature Preserve covered with high quality, aboriginal, dry hill prairie plants.
-There are more than 50 prairie forbs and shrubs creating an exquisite display of color throughout the blooming season.
+Almon Underwood Prairie has been dedicated an Illinois Nature Preserve.
+The preserve is covered with high quality, aboriginal, dry hill prairie plants.
+There are more than 50 types of prairie forbs and shrubs that create an exquisite display of color, throughout the blooming season.

-Located on South Lorang Road, approximately 3/4 mile south of Main Street, 1/2 mile north of Seavey Road in Kaneville Township.
+Almon Underwood Prairie Forest Preserve is located on South Lorang Road, approximately 3/4 mile south of Main Street, 1/2 mile north of Seavey Road, in Kaneville Township.